-IFRS 17 is expected to have a significant impact as the requirements of the new standard are complex and requires a fundamental change to accounting for insurance contracts as well as the application of significant judgement and new estimation techniques.
+IFRS 17 is expected to have a significant impact as the requirements of the new standard are complex and requires a fundamental change to accounting for insurance contracts well the application of significant judgement and techniques. as new estimation iii) IFRS 9 Financial Instruments

 The effect of changes required to the Syndicate's accounting policies as a result of implementing these standards are currently uncertain, but these changes can be expected to, among other things, alter the timing of IFRS profit recognition.
+Syndicate remains on track to start providing IFRS 17 financial statements in with requirements interim reporting effective date at its